chikamichi/gitbook-plugin-pdf-styling/README.md

 ### Using a full-page image as background

-You can have your image fill the whole page by setting the `fill` property:
+You can have your image filling the whole page by enabling the `fill` property:

 ``` json
 "pdf-styling": {